TargetProcess/taucharts-docs/datasource/README.md

 You should pass data property as a primitive type (string, boolean) and define an **order** array that provides the order of categories.

 For example, we have *priority* property in the data.
-It can be ordered, but TauCharts don't have a clue how to do that.
+It can be ordered, but Taucharts don't have a clue how to do that.
 In *dimensions* section you describe *priority* as *order* and set ['Low', 'Medium', 'High'] order.

 ```javascript
 {